Hole (Bottom): Plot

-Eddie found an article on the newspaper about the Ferris wheel, not only is it the tallest it's also the oldest Ferris wheel in Western Europe, it is due to be blown up in a controlled explosion at dawn as the Ferris wheel is a death-trap and would be too expensive to dismantle.
-They realize that they must escape as quickly as possible and decide to make a flare in order to attract attention.
+Later after getting bored for about more than several minutes Eddie finds a newspaper article about the Ferris wheel, discovering that it is both the tallest and oldest Ferris wheel in Western Europe.
+However, the articles states that the wheel is due to be closed for the very last time at night and then destroyed in a controlled explosion at dawn on the following day as it is an "illegal death trap wheel" and would be too expensive to dismantle (Hence the reason why people at the fair were not riding on the Ferris wheel and leaving the duo up on the top car to die for their own good).
+They realise that they must escape as quickly as possible and decide to make a flare in order to attract attention for any passing aircraft.
 Eddie reveals a bottle of Brandy in which he has also added methylated spirits, Pernod, Paint stripper, Mr Sheen, Brake fluid and Drambuie.
-Richie then spots a police helicopter, he lights the bottle in the same manner as a Molotov cocktail, and throws it in the air.
-The makeshift flare fails to burst and ends up falling back into the Ferris wheel seats causing the floor between the seats to catch fire.
-Thinking they will now be seen, Richie tells Eddie to start waving and shouting to the chopper, to which Eddie points out their predicament by sarcastically asking if they're shouting for help "because they're stuck on the top of a ferris wheel or because they're burning to death!"
-Richie realizes Eddie is right and forces him to pour his second "Emergency" glass of bitter onto the fire.
+Richie then spots a police helicopter; he lights the bottle in the same manner as a Molotov cocktail and throws it in the air.
+The makeshift flare fails to burst and ends up falling back into the Ferris wheel seats, causing the floor between the seats to catch fire.
+Thinking they will now be seen, Richie tells Eddie to start waving and shouting to the chopper, to which Eddie points out their predicament by sarcastically asking if they are shouting for help "because they're stuck on the top of a Ferris wheel or because they're burning to death!"
+Richie realises Eddie is right and forces him to pour his second "Emergency" glass of bitter onto the fire.